fprasx/unlocked/mdbook/src/intro/goal.md

 Even if not, as long as you understand most of Rust syntax and are fine with looking something up every once in a while, you'll be fine.
-[Chapter 16](https://doc.rust-lang.org/book/ch16-00-concurrency.html) is very helpful though as it's the chapter on concurrency.
+[Chapter 16](https://doc.rust-lang.org/book/ch16-00-concurrency.html) is very helpful as well as it's the chapter on concurrency.